-HUD has provided the State of Georgia with \$37,943,000 \$50,958.596 in disaster recovery funds for unmet needs to assist in recovery efforts from the 2017 disasters.
-CDBG-DR funds will be used for necessary expenses related to long-term recovery, restoration and revitalization within the impacted and distressed areas resulting from the two January 2017 Tornados and Hurricane Irma as declared in DR-4294, DR-4297, and DR-4338.
-To prioritize limited funding in areas with the highest damage, HUD identified three zip codes as "most impacted and distressed" and required that a minimum of 80 percent of the allocation must address unmet needs within those areas.
-These zip codes, 31520, 31548, and 31705 can be seen in the map below.
+HUD has provided the State of Georgia with \$50,958,596 in disaster recovery funds for unmet needs to assist in recovery efforts from the 2017 disasters.
+CDBG-DR funds will be used for necessary expenses related to long-term recovery, restoration, and revitalization within the impacted and distressed areas resulting from the two January 2017 Tornados and Hurricane Irma as declared in DR-4294, DR-4297, and DR-4338, respectively.
+To prioritize limited funding in areas with the highest damage five zip codes have been identifed as "most impacted and distressed" and required that a minimum of 80% of the allocation must address unmet needs within those areas.
+These zip codes, 31520, 31548, 31701, 31705, and 31707 can be seen in the map below.